JaapVanDerAar/Flight-Network-Analysis/README.md

 ### Research questions
 At the beginning of the project we selected some questions that we would have liked to be answered by the end of the project. the main questions are represented here.
 What are the most important/biggest airports in the world?
-Ranked based on their degree, not number of flights What are the biggest airlines in the world?
-Based on number of flights How do the networks of the airlines compare with each other based on graph metrics?
+Ranked based on their degree, not number of flights.
+What are the biggest airlines in the world?
+Based on number of flights.
+How do the networks of the airlines compare with each other based on graph metrics?

 ### Authors